Obstructive sleep apnea

 - Avoid sedatives and sleeping medications

-The most effective treatment for sleep apnea is CPAP, a device that delivers slightly pressurized air to keep the throat open during the night.
+- Continuous positive airway pressure (CPAP) is the most effective medical treatment.
+CPAP uses a device that delivers slightly pressurized air to keep the airways in the throat open during the night.
+[See CPAP section in this report.]

 CPAP works in the following way: